Nissan Murano Insurance Rates

 To start comparison shopping for Nissan Murano insurance rates today, enter your ZIP code in our free tool above.

 U.S. average insurance rates for a Nissan Murano are $1,344 a year including full coverage.
-Comprehensive insurance costs around $282 each year, collision costs $506, and liability costs $398.
-Liability-only coverage costs as little as $460 a year, with high-risk coverage costing $2,908 or more.
-Teens pay the highest rates at $5,040 a year or more.
+Comprehensive costs an estimated $282, collision costs $506, and liability costs around $398.
+Liability-only coverage costs as low as $460 a year, with high-risk coverage costing around $2,908.
+Teen drivers pay the highest rates at $5,040 a year or more.

 Average premium for full coverage: $1,344

-Full coverage includes $500 physical damage deductibles, liability coverage up to 30/60, and includes UM/UIM and medical coverage.
-Estimates are averaged for all 50 U.S. states and Murano models.
+Includes $500 deductible amounts, 30/60 split liability limits, and includes uninsured motorist and medical coverage.
+Estimates are averaged for all 50 U.S. states and for all Murano models.

 Price Range from Low to High

-For the average 40-year-old driver, Nissan Murano insurance prices go from as low as $460 for a discount liability-only rate to a high rate of $2,908 for a high-risk driver policy.
+Using a 40-year-old driver as an example, Nissan Murano insurance prices go from as low as $460 for the bare minimum liability coverage to the much higher price of $2,908 for a high-risk insurance policy.

 Geographic Price Range

-Your location can make a big difference on the price of insurance.
-Areas with sparse population have a lower frequency of comprehensive and collision claims than cities with more traffic congestion.
+Where you live can have significant affects on the price of auto insurance.
+More rural locations have a lower frequency of comprehensive and collision claims than larger metro areas.

-The ranges above highlight why all drivers should compare rates for a specific zip code and risk profile, instead of making a decision based on averaged prices.
+The ranges above highlight why everyone should compare prices for a targeted area and risk profile, instead of using price averages.

 Use the form below to get customized rates for your location.